wp-plugins/form-maker/readme.txt

 3.4 Select: At first choose the form Field Type according to your preference.
 There are several options:
 Custom select: This field of the form can be used for selecting the values from a list.
 The list can be defined by Options attribute.
 You can easily add and remove list items.
 The checked items are considered as empty values.
 The form field has several attributes:
  Field Label: Type the name of the field of the  form.
-Field Label Position: Field label of the  form can be set in two positions on the form: top and left
+Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.
 Country list: This field of the form can be used for selecting a country from a list.
 It has several attributes:
 Field Label: Type the name of the field of the  form.
-Field Label Position: Field label of the  form can be set in two positions on the form: top and left
+Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.
 3.5 Checkbox: This field of the  form can be used for selecting the values from a list of checkboxes.
 The list can be defined by Options attribute.
 You can easily add and remove list items.
 The list can be displayed in horizontal/vertical positions by setting the Relative Position attribute.The field of the form has several attributes:
 Field Label: Type the name of the field of the  form.
-Field Label Position: Field label of the  form can be set in two positions on the form: top and left
+Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.

 3.6 Radio:This field of the  form can be used for selecting the values from a list of radio buttons.
 The list can be defined by Options attribute.
 You can easily add and remove list items.
 The list can be displayed in horizontal/vertical in the  form positions by setting the Relative Position attribute.The field of the  form has several attributes: Field Label: Type the name of the field of the  form.
-Field Label Position: Field label of the  form can be set in two positions on the form: top and left
+Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.